facinick/design-patterns/src/patterns/notes.md

 converts the interface of a class into another interface the clients expect.
 Adapter lets classes work together that couldn’t otherwise because of incompatible interfaces.

+### Facade:

+provides a unified interface to a set of interfaces in a subsystem.
+Facade defines a higher level interface that makes the subsystem easier to use.